How Long Will I Have to Wear Braces?

 Your orthodontist should always work with you to determine the right braces for your orthodontic needs.
 Omar Orthodontics provides free consultations to patients to explain orthodontic treatment types, costs, and benefits.
 During that time, we’ll also answer your questions about your braces and offer guidance on how to maintain your braces during treatment.

-Regardless of commitment time, braces and similar dental treatments are always a worthwhile investment – you’ll agree once you see your new smile!
+Regardless of time commitment, braces and similar dental treatments are always a worthwhile investment – you’ll agree once you see your new smile!
 The benefits of a beautiful smile crafted with braces will last a lifetime.
 If you’re curious about the treatment times of your braces, be sure to consider these factors:

 American Orthodontic Association generally recommends that interceptive orthodontics – that is, orthodontic treatment for young children – begin around the age of seven to determine and treat many common orthodontic issues early.
 Studies have shown that the earlier a child is treated with braces, the faster they can complete their treatment.
 A popular suggestion for the best age period to receive braces treatment is anywhere between the ages of 8 and 14 years old, barring any serious dental issues and assuming normal dental development.